dariosky/cv/README.md

 This is my attempt to have a CV that can be read fast, with a nice design and some nice hack.

-There is no particular need for old browser support, so I just drop it for now.
 Everything was made with [impress.js](bartaz.github.io/impress.js) with some hack to correct some mis-behaviour.

 *	support for hidden slides (reachable only by clicking on a link)